Nischay4975/DS-ML/EDA/Employee Attrition/Report - Employee Attrition.md

 The main cause of attrition for the group is heavy workload combined with lack of promotions.
 The employees in this cluster experience high evaluation and the highest amount of work yet do not see their work rewarded and translated into promotions, prompting them to leave with Low Satisfaction.

 #### Cluster 2 : High Evaluation and high Satisfaction
 The main cause of attrition for the group is the lack of promotions coupled with long time spent in the company.
 The employees in this cluster experience high evaluation and moderate workload.
-Lower workload might have increased the time spent in the company before attrition but ultimately lack of promotions causes them to ultimately leave.
+The cluster is highly satisfied and lack of promotions for longer periods of working in the same company seem to be the driving cause of attrition as we can see that once promotions are given, the employees in this category are largely likely to stay

 #### Recommendations for the organsation
-1. A review of promotion policy is required.
+1. A thorough review of promotion policy is required.
 Most of the attrition of highly evaluated people occurs due to poor promotion policies which made the promotions percolating to these high performing clusters very low